yamrcraft/etl-light/README.md

 # ETL Light

-A light and effective ETL job based on Spark, tailored for use-cases where the source is Kafka and the sink is either HDFS or Amazon S3.
+A light and effective ETL job based on Apache Spark, tailored for use-cases where the source is Kafka and the sink is either HDFS or Amazon S3.

-Features:
+**Features:**

 * **HDFS/S3 Sink:** write can be done to both HDFS and Amazon S3 by using different URL schemes ('hdfs://', 's3://') in relevant configuration entries.

+* **Configurable and Customizable:** configurable through application.conf file (see example at: core/main/resources), both transformer and writer classes can be replaced through 'pipeline' configuration.

 * **Scalable:** by leveraging Spark framework, scalability is achieved by default.
 Using Kafka RDD source enables maximum efficiency having as many executors as the number of topics partitions (can be configured for less).